wunderlins/protohand/doc/README.txt

         If the config parameter `user_param` is used and the user matches, this command will be run before `cmd_nousermatch` is executed.

+    start_hidden
+        If set to 1, the application will be started and the main window is hidden (no taskbar entry).

+    start_minimized
+        If set to 1, the program will be launched and minimized into the taskbar. `start_hidden` will overrride this feature.

 ENVIRONMENT

     PH_HOME  is set upon startup of the program in it's own process and will